FredStella/FredStella/README.md

 ## Hi 👋

-Programming noob, internet surfing expert.
+Programming noob, internet surfing expert🏄‍.

-Good at writing code that no one can understand (including myself!)
+Good at writing code that no one (including myself!) can understand.